garrandall/popular-music-data/tracks/i-m-gonna-be-post-malone.md

 Yeah, I'm on to you, mm-mm (Damn)
 You're too comfortable, ayy-ayy
 Who you talkin' to, mm-mm
-Ain't no time for you, ayy (Ooh)
+Ain't no time for you, ayy (Oh)
-I do what I want, Tom Ford on the yacht, ooh (Wow) Richard Mille my watch, thousand dollar Crocs, ooh (Ooh) They tryna tell me that it's luck
+I do what I want, Tom Ford on the yacht, oh(Wow) Richard Mille my watch, thousand dollar Crocs, oh(Oh) They tryna tell me that it's luck
 You probably think I made it up
 I got it all, it ain't enough
-But I'm still gonna run it up, so (Ooh)
+But I'm still gonna run it up, so (Oh)

 I'm gonna be what I want, what I want, what I want, yeah (What I want) I'm gonna do what I want, when I want, when I want, yeah (What I want, what I want, yeah) I'm goin' hard 'til I'm gone, 'til I'm gone, 'til I'm gone, yeah ('Til I'm gone, 'til I'm gone, 'til I'm gone) Can you feel it?
-(Ooh) Can you feel it?
+(Oh) Can you feel it?
 (Hey)
 I'm gonna be what I want, what I want, what I want, yeah (What I want, what I want) I'm gonna do what I want, when I want, when I want, yeah (What I want, what I want) I'm goin' hard 'til I'm gone, 'til I'm gone, 'til I'm gone, yeah ('Til I'm gone, 'til I'm gone, 'til I'm gone)
 Can you feel it?
-(Ooh) Can you feel it?
+(Oh) Can you feel it?

 Ever since I got a taste, I've been goin' (Goin')